J4zzab/J4zzab/README.md

 <h1>J4zzab_</h1>
-Coder guy.
-Couldn't put an underscore in my username so just imagine it's there.
+Yes

 <h3>What do I do?</h3>

-	• Discord bots (BDScript and JS)
+	• Discord bots (BDScript, maybe JS)
 	• Random projects on Visual Studio
+	• Random projects on Roblox

 <h3>What am I working on?</h3>

-	• 'user' Discord bot
+	• 'user' and Lists / Cosmetics discord bots
+	• Random website projects

+<h3>What do I want to work on?</h3>

+	• A discord bot that you can code with in text channels
-	• Coding website for a game
+	• An actually cool website

 <hr/>

-I want to make a bot that can make bots, that would be cool.

 This might get updated.

-My discord is J4zzab_#0069 if you want to talk!
+Who knows?<br>
+Discord : J4zzab_#0069